 (Sale Unit 5b on Blue Ridge)

 This site on a northwest aspect is near the drainage divide between Lookout Creek (which equals the Andrews Forest behind us) and the upper Blue River drainage in our view to the north.
 Blue River is flowing from right to left (southwest).
-The forest in the area is a mixture of a low density of old-growth (400-500 yrs old Douglas-fir) and mature (ca. 140-yr-old) forest containing a mixture of Doug-fir, western redcedar, western white pine, and western hemlock.
-These two age classes appear to reflect regeneration after at least two fires in the respective time frames.
+The forest in the area is a mixture of a low-density of old-growth (400-500 yrs old Douglas-fir) and mature (ca. 140-year-old) forest containing a mixture of Doug-fir, western redcedar, western white pine, and western hemlock.
+These two age classes appear to reflect regeneration after at least two fires in the respective time-frames.
 Standing at the landing first encountered along the 1508 road and looking down into the cutting unit, we see a small, headwater stream draining from left to right across the broad bench within the cutting unit.

 This site was partially cut in 2002, broadcast burned in spring 2003, and planted with several species of tree seedlings in 2004.
 Based on the Blue River Landscape Plan, described below and in Cissel et al. (1999), there was an attempt to leave about 45% of canopy cover in varied densities across the cut area and then to burn the site with the intent of reducing slash, maintaining roles of fire in the landscape, and killing about a third of the live trees.
 The objective of killing trees with the prescribed fire was to create snags in a snag-depauperate landscape (i.e., past clearcutting eliminated snag habitat for cavity-dwelling organisms and others).

-When we think about the NWFP and especially its AMA component it is important to recognize the hierarchical framework within which each component is intended to operate.
-Each AMA, for example, is located in the NWFP regional context that includes about 80% of lands designated as reserves of various types which are intended to provide terrestrial and aquatic habitat for many species, especially those associated with old growth habitat.
+When we think about the Northwest Forest Plan and especially its AMA component, it is important to recognize the hierarchical framework within which each component is intended to operate.
+Each AMA, for example, is located in the Northwest Forest Plan regional context that includes about 80% of lands designated as reserves of various types, which are intended to provide terrestrial and aquatic habitat for many species, especially those associated with old-growth habitat.
 Adjacent, large Late Successional Reserves are intended to provide a buffer in the case that innovative practices within the AMAs fail for some reason.

 Concerning the research effort to explore different approaches to management, we can see different primary objectives and concepts about achieving them at play in the western Oregon landscape (and, indeed, globally).
 The wood production objective starts with intensive plantation forestry and adds measures for environmental protection (e.g., streamside buffers and snag prescriptions) as needed.
 The species conservation objective uses tools of conservation biology (e.g., reserve and matrix prescriptions) for one or a few species to design landscape patterns.
 A third approach begins with consideration of landscape dynamics and uses historical disturbance regimes to plan the timing and intensity of future patterns of cutting.
 This has been variously termed the historical (or natural) range of variability (HRV) or ecosystem dynamics approach.
 The Blue River Landscape Plan and study are intended to explore this approach on the ground and to compare it with other approaches through simulation modeling.

-This question of the future of forestry can be fruitfully discussed in our unique context - a research-management partnership centered on the Andrews Forest and involving the Willamette National Forest and researchers of the Forest Service's Pacific Northwest Research Station and Oregon State University.
-Our unique role involves 1. a close, long-term partnership that can lead to new approaches to management that combine current management credibility and science credibility; 2. on the-ground examples of the ideas in practice that can be used for demonstration and discussion; 3. a research program that has basic, National Science Foundation-sponsored science at its core, so we can ask fundamental questions and explore new territory without concern for effect on the management paradigm of the day.
+This question of the future of forestry can be fruitfully discussed in our unique context—a research-management partnership centered on the Andrews Forest and involving the Willamette National Forest and researchers of the Forest Service's Pacific Northwest Research Station and Oregon State University.
+Our unique role involves 1) a close, long-term partnership that can lead to new approaches to management that combine current management credibility and science credibility; 2) on-the-ground examples of the ideas in practice that can be used for demonstration and discussion; and 3) a research program that has basic, National Science Foundation-sponsored science at its core, so we can ask fundamental questions and explore new territory without concern for effect on the management paradigm of the day.